etianen/django-herokuapp/README.md

 ```

 This will allow your local development server to store files on Amazon S3 and send emails via SendGrid.
 Accessing
-the Heroko Postgres database is, sadly, impossible, but you can run a local PostgreSQL server instead.
+the Heroku Postgres database is, sadly, impossible, but you can run a local PostgreSQL server instead.
 If you're
 on OSX, then the excellent [Postgres.app][] will make this very easy.

 You can also run any other Django management command with the Heroku configuration by using the herokuapp subcommand.